-When summer vacation comes around this year, untold numbers of kids will celebrate the last day of school by grabbing a smart-phone, turning on a game console, or logging into a computer to play video games.
+When summer vacation comes around, untold numbers of kids will celebrate the last day of school by grabbing a smart-phone, turning on a game console, or logging into a computer to play video games.

 Like a scene from a science-fiction movie, the world’s children will sit in front of screens in air-conditioned rooms, sealed off from the outside world while they interact with fictional characters in a digital world.
 Entertainment options will include watching TV, movies, and cartoons.
 Social interactions will occur via keyboard, where kids will communicate with each other, not face-to-face, but avatar-to-avatar.

-Parents have a great option to get kids unplugged and into nature this summer, as iCamp Thailand launches its 2016 American-style summer camp in Kanchanaburi, Thailand, for kids 8 to 16 years old.
+iCamp Thailand offers an American-style summer camp in Kanchanaburi, Thailand, for kids 8 to 16 years old.
 Here, 50 acres of facilities designed for fun and education help reconnect kids to nature and the great outdoors.

 Sunscreen or Computer Screen?

 iCamp has a “no-screens” policy, and is focused on improving kids’ social skills and self-confidence through physical activity in the great outdoors, along with imparting new skills in arts and crafts, sports, and the performing arts.
 At the same time, an optional educational program employs teachers to help students catch up academically if they have problems with their grades, suffer learning problems such as dyslexia, or just want an extra boost to give them a head start in the new semester.